Improving transparency and data quality for government aid spending

 We worked with the Department of Science, Innovation and Technology to make tracking government aid spending simpler and more transparent

-It’s important to track how money is spent on aid, or Official Development Assistance by the UK Government.
-This has been a challenging process for delivery partners and government, and we’ve been working to create a digital service that makes this easier, more transparent and improves data quality.
+It’s important to track how money is spent on overseas aid, or Official Development Assistance, by the UK Government.
+This has been a challenging process for delivery partners and government, and we’ve been working to create and support a digital service that makes this easier, more transparent and improves data quality.

-We’ve just finished on our third piece of work on the beta service for reporting Official Development Assistance (RODA) with The Department of Science, Innovation and Technology (DSIT), formerly BEIS.
-We’ve been fortunate enough to be involved in the service from its alpha back in 2019, and while there have been lots of different people involved over that time, it’s been satisfying to see the continuity of approach to get the service to where it is today.
+We’ve written about our earlier work to create the new service, Report ODA (RODA).
+We’ve been fortunate enough to be involved in the service since its alpha back in 2019, and while there have been lots of different people involved over that time, it’s been good to see this continuity of approach get the service to where it is today.

 The problems we were solving this time